awsdocs/aws-control-tower-guide/doc_source/sso.md

-# Managing Users and Access Through AWS Single Sign\-On<a name="sso"></a>
+# Managing Users and Access Through AWS IAM Identity Center \(successor to AWS Single Sign\-On\)<a name="sso"></a>

-AWS Single Sign\-On is a cloud\-based service that simplifies how you manage AWS SSO access to AWS accounts and business applications\.
-You can control AWS SSO access and user permissions across all your AWS accounts in AWS Organizations\.
+AWS IAM Identity Center \(successor to AWS Single Sign\-On\) is a cloud\-based service that simplifies how you manage IAM Identity Center access to AWS accounts and business applications\.
+You can control IAM Identity Center access and user permissions across all your AWS accounts in AWS Organizations\.
 You also can administer access to popular business applications and custom applications that support Security Assertion Markup Language \(SAML\) 2\.0\.
-Also, AWS SSO offers a user portal where your users can find all their assigned AWS accounts, business applications, and custom applications in one place\.
-For more information, see *[AWS Single Sign\-On User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)*\.
+Also, IAM Identity Center offers a user portal where your users can find all their assigned AWS accounts, business applications, and custom applications in one place\.
+For more information, see *[AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/)*\.

-**Working With AWS AWS SSO and AWS Control Tower**
+**Working With AWS IAM Identity Center and AWS Control Tower**

-In AWS Control Tower, AWS Single Sign\-On allows central cloud administrators and end users to manage access to multiple AWS accounts and business applications\.
+In AWS Control Tower, AWS IAM Identity Center \(successor to AWS Single Sign\-On\) allows central cloud administrators and end users to manage access to multiple AWS accounts and business applications\.
 AWS Control Tower uses this service to set up and manage access to the accounts created through AWS Service Catalog\.

 ## <a name="sso-video"></a>

-For a brief tutorial about how to set up your AWS SSO users and permissions in AWS Control Tower, you can view this video \(6:23\)\.
+For a brief tutorial about how to set up your IAM Identity Center users and permissions in AWS Control Tower, you can view this video \(6:23\)\.
 For better viewing, select the icon at the lower right corner of the video to enlarge it to full screen\.
 Captioning is available\.

-**About setting up AWS Control Tower with AWS SSO **
+**About setting up AWS Control Tower with IAM Identity Center **

-When you initially set up AWS Control Tower, only the root user and any IAM users with the correct permissions can add AWS SSO users\.
-However, after end users have been added in the **AWSAccountFactory** group, they can create new AWS SSO users from the Account Factory wizard\.
+When you initially set up AWS Control Tower, only the root user and any IAM users with the correct permissions can add IAM Identity Center users\.
+However, after end users have been added in the **AWSAccountFactory** group, they can create new IAM Identity Center users from the Account Factory wizard\.
 For more information, see [Provision and manage accounts with Account Factory](account-factory.md)\.

 Your landing zone is set up with a preconfigured directory that helps you manage user identities and single sign\-on, so that your users have federated access across accounts\.
 When you set up your landing zone, this default directory is created to contain *user groups* and *permission sets*\.

 **Note**
-You can delegate administration of AWS Single Sign\-On in your organization to an account other than the management account\.
+You can delegate administration of AWS IAM Identity Center \(successor to AWS Single Sign\-On\) in your organization to an account other than the management account\.
 For more information, see this blog post, entitled, [Getting started with AWS SSO delegated administration](http://aws.amazon.com/blogs/security/getting-started-with-aws-sso-delegated-administration/)

 **User Groups, Roles, and Permission Sets**